 In June 2021, our board of directors adopted our 2021 Equity Incentive Plan, or 2021 Plan.
-All equity-based awards going forward will be granted under the 2021 Plan.
+All equitybased awards going forward are granted under the 2021 Plan.
 An aggregate of 18,946,871 shares of our common stock were reserved for issuance under our 2021 Plan, as well as any future automatic annual increases in the number of shares of common stock reserved for issuance under our 2021 Plan.

 Under the terms of the 2021 Plan, both incentive and nonqualified stock options could be granted with exercise prices not less than the fair market value of our common stock on the date of grant.
 Options granted pursuant to the 2021 Plan will vest at the rate specified in the stock option agreement.
 Under the 2021 Plan, if an option holder's service relationship with us or any of our affiliates ceases for any reason other than disability, death, or cause, the option holder may generally exercise any vested options for a period of three months following the cessation of service.
-If under our 2021 Plan, shares subject to stock awards expire or terminate without being exercised in full or are paid out in cash rather than in shares, such awards will not reduce the number of shares available for issuance under our 2021 Plan.
-Shares withheld under a stock award to satisfy the exercise, strike or purchase price of a stock award or to satisfy a tax withholding obligation will not reduce the number of shares available for issuance under our 2021 Plan.
+If under our 2021 Plan, shares subject to stock option awards expire or terminate without being exercised in full or are paid out in cash rather than in shares, such stock options will not reduce the number of shares available for issuance under our 2021 Plan.
+Our policy is to issue new common stock upon the exercise of stock options.
+Shares withheld under a stock option award to satisfy the exercise, strike or purchase price of such award or to satisfy a tax withholding obligation will not reduce the number of shares available for issuance under our 2021 Plan.

-Under the 2021 Plan, RSU awards are granted under RSU award agreements adopted by the administrator.
+Under the 2021 Plan, RSU awards are granted under RSU award agreements approved by the administrator.
 RSU awards may be granted for any form of legal consideration that may be acceptable to our board of directors and permissible under applicable law.
 An RSU award may be settled by cash, delivery of stock, a combination of cash and stock as deemed appropriate by the administrator, or in any other form of consideration set forth in the RSU award agreement.
 Additionally, dividend equivalents may be credited in respect of shares covered by a RSU award.
 Except as otherwise provided in the applicable award agreement, or other written agreement between us and the recipient, RSU awards that have not vested will be forfeited once the participant's continuous service ends for any reason.